avilesxd/code-destroy-aliens/README.md

 # Destroy the aliens

-My first game with python
+The library called pygame was used in this project for my first game made with python.

 # How to start?

-Go to the main folder and look for the file called main.exe
+In a console or terminal open the file named main.py

-# Keys
+# Game controls

 - Left arrow
 - Right arrow